1024th/gfs/docs/notes.md

 ### Atomic Record Append

 Maintaining consistency when multiple clients are appending to the same file is difficult.
 GFS provides an atomic record append operation to simplify this task.
+The operation appends data to the end of a file and returns the offset of the data.
+GFS guarantees that the data is written at least once as an atomic unit (i.e., a continuous sequence of bytes).
+This is achieved by the lease mechanism.

+Every mutation operation can be considered as write or append to a chunk.
+Since there is multiple replicas of each chunk, we need to ensure that the replicas are consistent.
+GFS uses a *lease* mechanism to achieve this.
+The master grants a lease to one of the replicas, called the *primary*.
+Other replicas are called *secondaries*.
+The primary picks a serial order for all mutations to the chunk.
+All replicas follow this order when applying mutations.
+The client interacts with the primary directly, which also minimizes the burden on the master.

 ## Implementation Details

+The framework given in [this lab](https://bitbucket.org/abcdabcd987/ppca-gfs/) was used as a starting point.
+The graybox test from the original lab was rewritten using the [assert](https://pkg.go.dev/github.com/stretchr/testify/assert) package, making it easier to debug.

-### Lock
+### Client Interface

+The client interface includes common file system operations: `Create`, `Mkdir`, `List`, `Read`, `Write`, `Append`.
+Some underlying operations are also exposed: `GetChunkHandle`, `ReadChunk`, `WriteChunk`, `AppendChunk`.

 ### Tree-Structure Namespace

+The original GFS paper uses a flat namespace: a mapping from full pathnames to metadata.
+This may be simple to implement, but it is not very efficient.
+For example, listing a directory requires listing all files and filtering out the files in the directory.
+We may also need prefix compression to reduce the memory usage of storing the pathnames.
+Therefore, in this implementation, we use a tree-structure namespace instead.

+### Locking

 To be continued...